Dubrovnik

 Frequently Asked Questions about Dubrovnik

 Most visitors find 2 to 3 full days ideal for Dubrovnik.
-This gives you time to walk the city walls, explore the Old Town, visit Lokrum Island, and enjoy a day trip to the Elaphiti Islands or Peljesac Peninsula.
+This gives you time to walk the city walls, explore the Old Town, visit Lokrum Island, and enjoy a day trip to the Elaphiti Islands or Pelješac Peninsula.
 If you want to include excursions to Montenegro or Mostar, consider adding an extra day or two.

-Dubrovnik is one of Croatia's pricier destinations, especially in peak season (July-August).
+Dubrovnik is one of Croatia's pricier destinations, especially in peak season (July–August).
 Restaurants and accommodation in the Old Town carry a premium.
-However, you can save by visiting in shoulder season (May-June, September-October), eating at konobas outside the walls in Gruz or Lapad, and using public transport instead of taxis.
+However, you can save by visiting in shoulder season (May–June, September–October), eating at konobas outside the walls in Gruž or Lapad, and using public transport instead of taxis.

 The best time is May–June or September–October, when the weather is warm (20–27°C), the sea is swimmable, and crowds are significantly smaller than in peak summer.
 July and August offer the Dubrovnik Summer Festival and warmest seas, but also the highest prices and most visitors.
 Winter is quiet and atmospheric, with fewer tourists and mild temperatures around 10–15°C.